SamanthaLew7/SamanthaLew7/README.md

 - 📚 Bits and pieces of what I’ve learned (and am still figuring out)
 - 💡 Things that help me (and maybe you too) make sense of messy data and ideas

 If you’re curious, feel free to look around.
+I'm still slowly uploading my personal projects.
 Always happy to connect, share ideas, or just swap tips on how to make learning fun (and a little less stressful) 🌟

 <h3 align="left">Tech Stack </h3>
 <div align="left">